 TIP!
 For more information about the specific requirements for a small claims case in the Las Vegas Justice Court, click to visit the Las Vegas Justice Court Small Claims page.

-Your complaint should be typed and printed out or neatly handwritten.
+Your complaint should be typed or neatly handwritten.
 For more information on filling out legal forms, click to visit Basics of Court Forms and Filing.

 Step 6: